seanohue/ranviermud/docs/extending/effects.md

           duration: 15 * 1000
         },
         /*
         and a state override.
-In this example we'll override the default 5 strength increase to instead increase the player's strength by 10% */
+In this example we'll override the default 5 might increase to instead increase the player's might by 10% */
         {
-          magnitude: Math.floor(player.getAttribute('strength') / 10)
+          magnitude: Math.floor(player.getAttribute('might') / 10)
         }
       );
       // these are special properties of the effect used during combat